UCL, research assistant

 During this time, I continued to be involved in academic life by working on many research projects.
 I have gained more than a decade of experience in processing remote sensing data and spatial analysis.
 Many of these projects involved fieldwork aspects which took me around the country visiting tens of historical sites in the process.

 In 2018 I began an MSc at UCL on a fully-funded Chevening scholarship.
 The course strengthened my data analysis and programming skills.
 I was also elected as representative and eventually graduated with Distinction.
 My dissertation focused on building an algorithm to extract the optimal frames for 3D models out of videos.
+In 2022 Mahmoud attended his graduation ceremony from UCL with an MSc in temporal analytics and big data mining.
+All while being ‘project database genius’ for the Mapping Africa’s Endangered Sites & Monuments project at Cambridge.

 When he is not typing code, Mahmoud can be found listening and recording audiobooks and beach running or swimming.
 He is also an active member of the Future Leaders Connect network.